hduchesne/industrial/README.md

 ## Contribute with prepackage components
 By default, the module deploys 4 pages of which 3 are examples, and they can be deleted.
 But, keep in mind you can copy/past/update component from the industrial page.
-In the example below, we copy the carousel component before to copy it later in the Home page.
+In the example below, we copy the carousel component before to past it later in the Home page.

 ![801]

-Components can also be copy from the `jContent/Content Folders` tree as presented below.

-![800]

-> Note: keep in mind that media contents inside the default components are linked to a Widen instance.
->So without a Widen account these media content will not be displayed, but you can update them with a local
->media content.

 <!--
 ## Use Jahia `Forms` and `jExperience` with an Industrial website